 EXHIBITIONS AND DISPLAYS

-This summer, join us to ponder what it means to be an American through a series of exhibitions and installations, including World War I Beyond the Trenches, exploring how American citizens, and artist in particular, responded to the nation's first international war, which ushered in modern America; Thomas Jefferson: The Private Man, from the Collections of the Massachusetts Historical Society, showcasing a copy of the Declaration of Independence in Jefferson's hand and other objects that shed light on our third president; Saving Washington, uncovering the contributions of the women who shaped diplomacy and democracy in the early years of our nation; and American Visionary: John F. Kennedy's Life and Times, highlighting public and private moments in the life of one our nation's most charismatic leaders.
+Join us to ponder what it means to be an American through a series of exhibitions and installations, including The Vietnam War: 1945-1975, exploring how Americans responded in a multitude of ways to one of the most controversial events in our country's history, and American Visionary: John F. Kennedy's Life and Times, highlighting public and private moments in the life of one our nation's most charismatic leaders.